-Since 2008, Switzerland has been participating in various projects designed to reduce the economic and social disparities in an enlarged EU, with CHF 1.302 billion.
+Since 2007, Switzerland has been participating in various projects designed to reduce the economic and social disparities in an enlarged EU, with CHF 1.302 billion.
+Switzerland decides autonomously which projects it will support and agrees this directly with the partner countries.
 Switzerland’s commitment to EU enlargement is an expression of solidarity.
 At the same time, Switzerland is consolidating the basis on which to build solid economic and political ties with the EU and its member states.

 The Swiss contribution in brief